alexandertrefz/essence/README.md

 # Goals
 The main goal for this language is to allow the rapid prototyping development of dynamically and weakly typed languages like ECMAScript, while allowing to upgrade the prototype to a proper program with the safety and performance of static and strongly typed languages like C#.
+It also allows for a unified syntactical interface for blocking and non blocking code – making refactoring painless and easy.

 # Contribution
 Keep the essence of Essence in mind.